n0ha/plugin.video.deti.sme.sk/README.md

 English
 -------

-XBMC plugin for easy access to fairy-tales from deti.sme.sk
+XBMC plugin for viewing content for children from deti.sme.sk

 - Select content based on child's age
-- Select content based on genre: fairy-tales, songs and short videos
+- Select content based on genre: stories, songs and short videos

 Installation
 ------------